SCROLL DOWN FOR AVAILABLE DATES or BOOK A PRIVATE TRIP → → → →

 The Wye River valley is bursting with life and vitality, its beauty unspoiled and waters clean and clear.
 Three days meandering gently downstream gives you the opportunity to sink into the exquisite scenery and rhythm of the river.
 The River Wye and surrounding area is designated as a Site of Special Scientific Interest and as an Area of Outstanding Natural Beauty.

-This trip has a real expedition feel to it, and you will come away feeling like you have had an adventure.
+This trip has a real expedition feel to it, and you will come away feeling like you have had a mini adventure.
 We begin at Hay-on-Wye, just north of the Black Mountains, where we'll meet and load the canoes with everything we need for our journey on the river.
 We travel several miles each day through changing scenery; flat stretches interspersed with small rapids (nothing too scarey!).
 There is plenty of birdlife and an abundant flora of mature broadleaf trees.
 Camping on river beaches and banks along the way, the pace is relaxed, and there is plenty of time to swim, play, and rest...
 This is a great trip for all ages and abilities - families, singles, couples... everyone seems to love this trip.
 It's fun and challenging, exciting and relaxing all at the same time.

 IMPORTANT TRIP INFORMATION - please read